christoph26/2016-DLRW-exercies/logreg/README.md

 ##Problem 11:

 The final weights for gradient descent are visualized in the file repflds.png.
 The results of minimization with adam are in repfls_adam.png.
 In that concrete run a test error of 7.200000 % could be reached.
 The better results of the adam minimization can also be seen in the pictures.
-Whereas the representations of the run with gradient descent is more heterogen, the weights of adam minimization appear more homogenious.
+Whereas the representations of the run with gradient descent is more patchy, the weights of adam minimization appear more clearer an brighter.
+With this method the weights could be better adjusted to the important dimensions of the MNIST data.

 ##Problem 12: